matteoferla/DirEvo_tools/readme.md

 Sorted by urgency:

 * *glueIT* and *pedelAA* in Linux causes a segFault not in Mac.
-When compiled with 98 flag, it does not run.
+When compiled with 98 flag, it gets stuck.
 * interlink Mutanalyst with PedelAA
 * Rosetta point mutant ∆G suggester and parser/calculator
 * *pedel* DNA/AA PCR not active